From bad to worse: Unknown Soyuz disaster

-Throughout the night, initial head counts indicated that everybody was OK, but the body of a Major Leonid Korostylev, from Kirillov's launch personnel team, was later found in one of the caverns under the launch pad.
+Throughout the night, initial head counts indicated that everybody was OK, but the body of a Major Leonid Korostylev, from Kirillov's launch personnel team (2nd Detachment of Unit No. 33797), was later found in one of the caverns under the launch pad.
 He was pronounced dead of suffocation.
 Korostylev had been seen running from the pad with a group of soldiers, but apparently decided it was enough to hide behind the concrete wall at the edge of the facility.

 Many other soldiers and officers were reportedly injured, but survived.
 (774) However two conscripts, who were sent to check underground passages below the pad, got overwhelmed by still lingering oxygen vapors and unable to use their gas masks, succumbed as well the next day.
 (201)

 On the morning of December 15, Mishin convened a meeting at Site 2 in Tyuratam.
 His deputy Dorofeev and propulsion expert Anatoly Iyudin reported the preliminary information about the accident.
 The aborted ignition was attributed to a faulty oxygen valve on the first stage.
 Several investigative groups were formed: one dealt with misfiring of the ignition system, another group had to assess the damage to the launch facility, but the main investigative team led by Igor Yurasov naturally focused on the Emergency Escape System, SAS.